hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductdetailGetRequest.md

-# Example demonstrating how to test potential methods of the RestApi parent class
+# Example demonStarting how to test potential methods of the RestApi parent class
 # if needed.
 Replace with actual methods and their behavior if available.